multirobot-use/mission_planner/README.md

 rosnode kill /high_level_planner
 ```

-**Note**: For information on how to launch tasks manually you can run `make gesture_info` or just read the recipes in the Makefile.
+**Note**: For information on how to launch tasks manually, you can run `make gesture_info` or just read the recipes in the Makefile.

-We can also use the tmuxinator tool to launch the simulation nodes in a more organized way using the [launch script](scripts/launch_matlab_ros_connection.sh) availbale in the scripts folder.
+You can also use the `tmuxinator` tool to launch the simulation nodes in a more organized way using the [launch script](scripts/launch_matlab_ros_connection.sh) available in the scripts folder.
 This script creates a tmux session according to the specifications present in the [config file](scripts/matlab_ros_connection.yml).
-To use this method we'll need to install tmuxinator and add some shell additions to our terminal:
+To use this method, you'll need to install `tmuxinator` and incorporate some shell additions to our terminal:

 ```bash
 sudo apt install tmuxinator